mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/overview.md

 ![](//media.balsamiq.com/img/support/docs/bw/toolbar-left.png)

-1. Navigate between Mockups, [Assets](../images/), [Symbols](../symbols/) and [Trash](#trash)
+1. Navigate between Wireframes, [Assets](../images/), [Symbols](../symbols/) and [Trash](#trash)
 2. Show/Hide the left panel
-3. View your mockups as a thumbnail grid
+3. View your wireframes as a thumbnail grid
-4. Create a new mockup
+4. Create a new wireframe
-5. Mockup actions (rename, etc.) and navigate between mockups (_shown when left panel is hidden_)
+5. Wireframe actions (rename, etc.) and navigate between wireframes (_shown when left panel is hidden_)
-6. Go to next or previous mockup (_shown when left panel is hidden_)
+6. Go to next or previous wireframe (_shown when left panel is hidden_)

-The group of icons in the center of the toolbar is for commonly-performed [canvas](#the-mockup-canvas) functions.
+The group of icons in the center of the toolbar is for commonly-performed [canvas](#the-canvas) functions.
 These are actions that you are probably used to from text editors or other drawing tools, such as copy, paste, [group](../controls#grouping-ui-controls), align and zoom.
 The last icon is for toggling markup ([read about markup here](../markup/)).

 ![](//media.balsamiq.com/img/support/docs/bw/toolbar-middle.png)